aavelasq/dsc180-Q2sentiment/README.md

 - To run the project using test data: run `python run.py test`

 - To scrape Twitter data: run `python getTweets.py`
-    - To change artist and timeframe of tweets, change the query
+    - In order to run this script, must obtain valid Twitter API keys and save to a file named `twitterkeys.py`
-    - In order to run this script, must obtain a valid Twitter API Key from Twitter parameters within the `twitter_scraper function`
+    - To change artist and timeframe of tweets, change the query attribute in the `query_params` variable
-    - Saves scraped twitter data to `data\raw`
+    - Saves scraped Twitter data with columns `id, text, author_id, created_at` to `data\raw`

 - To run the project using real data: run `python run.py data`
-    - This calls `etl.py` and retrivies data stored `data\temp` folders.
+    - This calls `etl.py` and retrieves data stored in `data\temp` folders.
 The directory where data is stored can be changed in `data-params.json`

 - The different sentiment API and library scripts are found in `run.py`.
     - To run Google Perpsective API script on Twitter data: run